Dorothy Hamilton Brush: Career

-While Brush's first husband, Charles, was serving in the Ordinance Officers' Reserve Corp of the Army as a first lieutenant from 1917 to 1919, Dorothy worked for various charities in Washington, D.C., and then in Sheffield, Alabama.
-In 1919 Charles and Dorothy embarked on a round-the-world trip that included a stop in Honolulu, Hawaii, and then returned to the United States to settle in the Cleveland, Ohio area where Charles established the Brush Research Laboratory.
+From 1917 to 1919, Dorothy worked for various charities in Washington, D.C., and then in Sheffield, Alabama, as he first husband, Charles, served in the Ordinance Officers' Reserve Corp of the Army as a first lieutenant, after which the couple would travel around the world, even stopping in Honolulu, Hawaii, before returning to the United States and settling in Cleveland, Ohio, where Charles established the Brush Research Laboratory.

-Beginning in 1922 Brush volunteered for the Junior League in the Cleveland area.
-Her work in a prenatal clinic led to her increased awareness, and advocacy, of women's health issues and birth control.
-Along with several friends and supporters, Brush played a large part in the establishment of the Maternal Health Association in 1928, the precursor to Planned Parenthood of Cleveland, established in 1966.
+After volunteering in Cleveland in 1922 for the Junior League, Brush's experience from working in a prenatal clinic led to her advocacy of women's health and birth control.
+In 1928, following the death of her first husband, Charles, Brush, along with friends and supporters, assisted in establishing the Maternal Health Association, a project which they had been mapping out since 1921, and which became a predecessor for Planned Parenthood of Cleveland, which was established in 1966.
+In 1929, Brush's father-in-law, inventor Charles F. Brush, Sr., appointed Dorothy to the board of managers of his newly created Brush Foundation, which he had named in memory of Dorothy's late husband, who had died the year prior.

-After the death of her first husband, Dorothy donated funds and opened the Maternal Health Association (MHA) in 1928, a project which she and others had been planning since 1921.
-MHA later became the Planned Parenthood of Greater Cleveland.
-In 1929 her father-in-law, inventor Charles F. Brush, Sr., appointed Dorothy to the board of managers of his newly created Brush Foundation.
+Although Brush continued her work at the Maternal Health Association, she became more involved with the Brush Foundation, where she would serve as an administrator, and later as a chairwoman, from 1957 to 1963.
+Today, the Brush Foundation is still active and had widened its mission further the research and education on various birth control issues.

-Dorothy Brush continued her work with the Maternal Health Association but also became increasingly involved with the foundation, serving as an administrator and later as chairman from 1957 to 1963.
-The Brush Foundation still exists and has broadened its mission to include research and education on a wide variety of birth control issues.
+Although Brush's work with Margaret Sanger became her primary focus, she would continue to write using her maiden name, Dorothy Adams Hamilton.
+Brush would co-write with Walter S. Hayward on the works of The American People: A Popular History of the United States, 1865-1941 (1943) and Your Land and My Land: The American People from Lincoln to Roosevelt (1943).
+Brush would also write children's plays for the Samuel French Company, which were published in the later 1920's, as well as travel articles for the World Traveller magazine.
+On top of her published works, Brush also wrote manuscripts on women of Japan, Margaret Sanger, as well as birth control and menopause, though they were not published.